marshelton3/equity-metrics-dashboard/README.md

 ##  Operational Equity Framework

-This analysis validates the **Operational Equity Framework**, which posits that health equity requires three equal components:
+This analysis validates the **Operational Equity Framework**, which suggests that health equity requires three equal components:

 ### 🔄 **PROCESS**
 Care workflows and service delivery pathways that eliminate systemic barriers